bensaied/ScrapeSense/README.md

 ### **NLP Libraries**

-- **TF-IDF:** Traditional embedding method based on word frequency.
+- **TF-IDF:** Traditional embedding method based on word frequency in documents and within the corpus.
 - **FastText:** Non-contextual embedding method from Meta for word representation.
-- **AraBERT:** Contextual embedding method for Arabic comments, capturing dialects and meaning.
+- **AraBERT:** Transformer-based embedding method for Arabic comments, capturing dialects and meaning.

 ### **Models Training**